Vanilla-OS/handbook/articles/en/install-in-vm.md

 ---
 Title: Install Vanilla OS in a VM
-Description Learn how to install Vanilla OS in a VM.
+Description: Learn how to install Vanilla OS in a VM.
 PublicationDate: 2023-01-21
 Authors:
     - MonsterObserver